 - 4.1.
-Communicate effectively and professionally through sharing of information in accordance with legal, professional and regulatory requirements. - 4.2.
+Communicate effectively and professionally through sharing of information in accordance with the legal, professional and regulatory requirements. - 4.2.
 Document public health nursing care in accordance with legislation and organisational policies and procedures. - 4.3.
-Communicate and promote health information in a variety of inclusive formats.
+Communicate and promote health information in a variety of inclusive formats. - 4.4.
+Working in partnership with key health professionals, including midwives, to provide safe and effective postnatal care.

-Indicative content: communication and interpersonal skills
+Indicative content: Communication and interpersonal skills

-- Principles and methods of person-centred communication with an emphasis on equality, diversity and inclusion. - Principles and methods of communicating information sensitively and in a clear and meaningful way that can be understood by all. - Principles of good practice in reporting, recording and documentation. - Principles of effective interprofessional communication for collaborative teamwork. - Principles of communicating in challenging circumstances and breaking bad news.
+- Principles and methods of person-centred communication with an emphasis on equality, diversity and inclusion. - Principles and methods of communicating information sensitively and in a clear and meaningful way that can be understood by all. - · Principles of good practice in reporting, recording and documentation. - Principles of effective interprofessional communication for collaborative teamwork. - Principles of communicating in challenging circumstances and breaking bad news.